 Location of test Date

 Name Surname

-Born in Date
+Date

 Address

-AddressProfession
+Profession

-Date of first invo olvement in the sport
+Date of first inv olvement in the sport

-Other sports pra actised

-PRESENT ST ATE OF HEAL TH AND FORMER DISEASES
+PRESENT ST TATE OF HEALTH AND F ORMER DISEASES

 Disease (forme r or current)

 With special me ention of

-o Cardiopathy o Coronary o Diabetes Type 1 / 2 (circle the type)
+o Cardiopathy o Coronary o Diabete es Type 1 / 2 (circle the type)

 o Epilepsy o High blood pressure

-Operations und ergone previou ısly
+Operations und lergone previously

-Dates of these operations

-r which circumstances)
+umstances)

 Alcohol g/day Tobacco pack/year

 Allergies

-y taken

-Please keep in mind the An Exemption rules. ti Doping rules and the WADA - UIM list of banned substances and Therapeutic Use
+Please keep in mind the Anti-Doping rules and the WADA - UIM list of banned substances and Therapeutic Use

-109.10 - GENERAL OF BJECTIVE EXAMINATION
+109.10 - GENERAL OBJECTIVE EXAMINATION

 Height m Weight kg

-(Exemption of BMI rule over r 30 kg/m2 : Please refer to the superlicence procedure posted on the UIM website)
+(Exemption of BMI rule over 30 kg/r n2: Please refer to the superlicence procedure posted on the UIM website)

-Age Sex

-rmities
+' · ex

+ch printed results and graphs

-ase attach printed results and graphs
+on printed results and graphs

+evidence of abnormality of the heart or cardiovascular system ? o Yes or No

-If "Yes", give details below. here any evidence of abnormality of the heart or cardiovascular system? o Yes o No
+If "Yes", give details below. evidence of abhormality of the heart of cardiovascular system?
+O res of No

-and supply and final report in English language
+Blood pressure at rest

-Please attach printed result s and graphs and final report in English language
+Please attach printed results and gr aphs and final report in English language

-Ophthalmologic check-up (r mandatory every other year)
+Ophthalmologic check-up (mandato ry every other year)

-Have you undergone this or ohthalmologic check-up last year ?
+Have you undergone this ophthalmo ologic check-up last year?

-If yes, please specify when ://
+If yes, please specify when: $\dots / \dots /$.

-If not, ask your ophthalmolo ogist to fill the hereafter items
+If not, ask your ophthalmologist to f

-Faculty of vision (uncorrected ed) RLL
+Faculty of vision (uncorrected) R L

-ection) RL
+L

-Vision with both eyes open (wearing corrective lenses if necessary)
+Vision with both eyes open (wearing g corrective lenses if necessary)

 Field of vision

-licant's colour vision normal?
+Vision of colours: is the applicant's colour vision normal?

-o Yes o No
+o Yes or No

 If "No", give details below.

-Signature and practice stam np of the ophthalmologist
+Signature and practice stamp of the ophthalmologist

-•

-Urine: Albumine Sugar
+Urine: AlbumineSugar

-Is the Urine analysis norma I? o Yes o No
+Is the Urine analysis normal? o Yes or No

 If "No", give details below.

+Name and a section

 Nervous system

 Others

-Does the applicant have an y physical abnormality or restriction of movements in the arms or legs? o Yes o No
+Does the applicant have any physic If "Yes", give details below. al abnormality or restriction of movements in the arms or legs? o Yes or No

+Is there any evidence of a physical applicant from holding a competition o Yes or No or mental condition (past or present) which could, in your opinion, prevent the licence for motorsport?

 If "Yes", give details below.

-Is there any evidence of a physical or mental condition (past or present) which could, in your opinion, prevent the

-applicant from holding a competition licence for motorsport ?

-o Yes o No

-If "Yes", give details below.

-To the Doctor and the Driver :
+To the Doctor and the Driver:

-Are you the applicant's usual doctor? o Yes o No
+Are you the applicant's usual doctor? o Yes or No

 Your practice stamp (together with your name and qualifications):

 Name in capital letters

 Degree

 Address

 Tel

-Fax

 Aptitude assessment

 Date

 This is to certify that I have examined the applicant in line with this form.

 Signature of the Doctor

 Signature of the Driver